 Where a pupil has an EHC plan, the local authority will review that plan once a year.
+As well as this, each term the School will hold a review meeting with parents to review the short term targets.
+This information will be part of SEND Support Plan, a working document which runs alongside the EHCP.
 School will co-operate with the local authority in the review process and, as part of the review, the local authority requires schools to hold annual review meetings on its behalf.
 (Further information about EHC plans is described later in this report.)